WJCFerguson/d1_mini_bme_280/README.md

 | D1   | SCL |
 | D2   | SCA |

-NOTE: For deep sleep wakeup, the D1's RST pin must be connected to its D0 pin.
+**NOTE and BEWARE:** For deep sleep wakeup, the D1's RST pin must be connected to its D0 pin.
+You may find with this connected it's awkward to get the device to reflash.
+Particularly for the deep sleep version, you should flash and test it before connecting these pins.
+With it connected, to reflash, I sometimes have to manually reset around or during the attempt to flash (optimal timing isn't clear).

 #### Firmware

 Building and flashing should be trivial.
 You'll need to make a ThingSpeak account and channel (free of charge).

+* make `src/wifi_credentials.h` as outlined in `src/thingspeak_bme280_settings.h`
 * Edit the settings in `src/thingspeak_bme280_settings.h`.
-* make `src/wifi_credentials.h` as outlined in `src/thingspeak_bme280_settings.h`
 * If you aren't using a D1 Mini, edit the `BOARD` type in `Makefile`
 * Plug it in and `make flash`